FAQ

 5. Events are exclusively for qualified attendees

-Since attendance is limited, tour spots must go only to garden bloggers/social media publishers.
-Some attendees bring their significant others and meet up after Fling events each day.
-Often the official Fling hotel offers extended days at the Fling rate, and we encourage you to come early or stay later with family or friends.
-But all official Fling events, including meals, happy hours, and garden tours, are exclusively for registered attendees.
+Since attendance is limited, tour spots are available only for garden bloggers/social media publishers, not spouses or other guests.
+Often the official Fling hotel offers extended dates at the Fling rate, and we encourage you to come early or stay later with family or friends.
+However, all official Fling events, including meals, happy hours, and garden tours, are exclusively for registered attendees.

 Fling Advisory Committee